Background information

 Clone and process the documentation repository.

-git clone --single-branch --branch V4.3.3 https://github.com/oceanbase/oceanbase-doc.git doc_repos/oceanbase-doc # If your access to GitHub is slow, you can use the following command to clone the Gitee mirror version. git clone --single-branch --branch V4.3.4 https://gitee.com/oceanbase-devhub/oceanbase-doc.git doc_repos/oceanbase-docStandardize the document formatting.
+git clone --single-branch --branch V4.3.3 https://github.com/oceanbase/oceanbase-doc.git doc_repos/oceanbase-doc # If access to the GitHub repository is slow, you can clone the Gitee mirror instead: git clone --single-branch --branch V4.3.4 https://gitee.com/oceanbase-devhub/oceanbase-doc.git doc_repos/oceanbase-docStandardize the document formatting.

-embed_docs.pyscript, which, after you specify the document directory and corresponding component, will scan all Markdown files in that directory.
-The script splits long documents into smaller chunks, converts them into vectors using an embedding model, and then inserts the chunk content, embedded vectors, and chunk metadata (in JSON format, including the document title, relative path, component name, chunk title, and hierarchical headings) into a single table in OceanBase as reference data.To save time, we only process a few documents related to vector search from the many available OceanBase documents.
-After you open the chat interface in Step 6, your questions about OceanBase’s vector search capabilities will receive more accurate answers.
+embed_docs.pyscript takes a document directory and component name, then walks all Markdown files in that directory.
+It splits long documents into chunks, embeds them with the embedding model to produce vectors, and inserts the chunk text, vectors, and metadata (JSON with document title, relative path, component name, chunk title, and heading hierarchy) into a single OceanBase table for retrieval.To keep things quick, we only process a few vector-search-related documents.
+Once the chat interface is open, questions about OceanBase vector search will get more accurate answers.

 # Generate document vectors and metadata. poetry run python embed_docs.py --doc_base doc_repos/oceanbase-doc/en-US/640.ob-vector-search